 Summer Fun With Ice Chalk Recipe

-Summer can get pretty long especially those first few weeks when the kids are just out of school and we haven’t settled into a summer routine.
+Summer can get pretty long!
+Especially those first few weeks when the kids are just out of school and we haven’t settled into a summer routine.
 I like to keep them busy with new activities that they can learn from and enjoy.
-We tried this ice chalk recipe and it was super fun especially on a hot day!
+We tried this ice chalk recipe and it was super fun, especially on a hot day!
 Frozen chalk makes a great art, science, and sensory experience all in one.

 Ice chalk is very simple to make, you will have to plan ahead to have time to freeze the “chalk” .
 I mixed up the sidewalk paint, then I poured it into ice cube trays, and froze it.
+It is super easy to do and it will entertain your kids for HOURS.
+Trust me!

 To Make Ice Chalk